MOxUnit/MOxUnit/README.md

   - ```file.m```: run unit tests in file ```file.m```.
   - ```-logfile logfile.txt```: store the output in file ```logfile.txt```.

+### Use with travis-ci
+MOxUnit uses the [Travis-ci] service for continuous integration testing.
+This is achieved by setting up a [.travis.yml configuration file](.travis.yml).
+As a result, the test suite is run automatically every time it is pushed to the github repository, or when a pull request is made.
+If a test fails, the developers are notified by email.

 ### Defining MOxUnit tests

 To define unit tests, write a function with the following header: